SuhailSaify/Justdial-Scrapper/README.md

 # Justdial-Scrapper

-## A working Justdial scrapper, +updated to scrap phone numbers.
+## A working Justdial scrapper, +updated to scrape phone numbers.

 Just assign the url to the "url" variable and it will scrape all info along with all the phone numbers on the business page.